 The genus Bougainvillea contains several species.
 Only three (B. spectabilis, B. glabra and B. peruviana) are important horticulturally.
 Many crosses among the various species of bougainvillea have produced new hybrid species and important horticultural cultivars.
-Some of the hybrids are ‘Jamaica White,’ ‘Scarlet O’Hara’ (an orange-red), and ‘Orange King.’
+Some hybrids names are ‘Don Mario®,’ ‘Gold Rush®,’ ‘Jamaica White™,’ ‘Orange King,’ ‘Raspberry Ice,’ and ‘Scarlett O’Hara.’

 Bougainvilleas are vigorous and respond well to pruning and as a result they often are utilized as hedges in more tropical areas.
 They are extremely drought-resistant and thrive in almost any soil type that does not stay constantly wet.
 They thrive in USDA Zone 10, but will survive in Zone 9 if protected.
 In most of South Carolina (Zones 7 and 8), they can be grown as houseplants, in greenhouses and as container plants.
 They can also be grown in the landscape if treated as an annual.

 Outdoors, bougainvilleas should be in full sun (no shade) and in a well-drained soil with a pH of just over 6.0.
-They should be fertilized lightly with a general-purpose fertilizer (e.g., 10-10-10) in early spring and midsummer.
-Although their thorns are hooked for attachment when climbing, it is best to tie them down for security.
+They should be fertilized at half the recommended rate once a month with a general-purpose fertilizer (e.g., 10-10-10) in early spring and midsummer.
 Prune suckers from the plant’s base to encourage top growth.
 Severe pruning should be done after summer flowering (i.e., in late fall or very early spring).
 Stem cuttings from current year’s growth can be propagated (rooted) in a sand/peat mix during summer.
 Dead wood should be removed as it appears.